 What Is ART?

-Active Release Techniques® (ART) is a patented, soft-tissue technique that treats problems associated with muscles, tendons, ligaments, fascia and nerves.
+Active Release Techniques® (ART) is a highly specific soft-tissue technique that treats problems associated with muscles, tendons, ligaments, fascia and nerves.
 The technique was developed, refined and patented by Dr. P. Michael Leahy, DC, CCSP, to heal soft-tissue injuries that were not responding to traditional treatment.
 By drawing upon his background in aeronautical engineering and anatomy, and then observing how muscles, fascia, tendons, ligaments and nerves responded to different applied-pressure techniques, Dr. Leahy was able to resolve more than 90% of his patients’ problems through ART.
 He now teaches and certifies health care providers in ART all over the world.
 There are over 14,000 ART providers in the world.

 How Does ART Work?